circuitdao/docs/docs/user-guide/savings-vaults.md

 ### Withdrawals

 When making a withdrawal, the user automatically receives an interest payment from the Treasury for the entire accrued interest.
-The savings balance is increased by the amount of BYC deposited plus the accrued interest, while accrued interest is reset to 0.
-This is true unless accrued interest does not exceed the **Treasury Delta Minimum**, in which case the user can withdraw at most the savings balance.
+The savings balance is decreased by the amount of BYC withdrawn minus the accrued interest.

+For example, if a user has a savings balance of 1000 BYC and 50 BYC in accrued interest and withdraws 100 BYC, the new savings balance would be 950 BYC.
+If on the other hand the user only withdraws 25 BYC, then the savings balance would increase to 1025 BYC.
+In both cases accrued interest resets to 0.

 :::info

 Savings can only be fully withdrawn if accrued interest exceeds the Treasury Delta Minimum.

 :::

+If accrued interest does not exceed the **Treasury Delta Minimum**, no accrued interest payment is made from the Treasury, and the user can withdraw at most the savings balance.

 ## Savings Rate